This privacy statement applies to your use of QLearn and is part of the

 We take care to protect your personal information from being accidently lost, or used, accessed, altered or disclosed in an unauthorised way, and have implemented a range of security measures to help with this protection.
 Those measures may include data access restrictions, confidentiality agreements, backups, firewalls and encryption.

-Non-Queensland Government websites and platforms
+Non-Queensland Government services

 Information Privacy Act 2009 (Qld) where applicable; and to ensure any subcontractors to whom they provide information do the same.

-Your use of our third party provider services is also subject to the privacy statements and terms of those third parties.
+Your use of third party provider services is also subject to the privacy statements and other terms of those third parties.
 Links to privacy statements and other information about third party providers are available on the

 third party privacy statements and other information page.